Pokimane: Twitch streaming

 As one of the more popular streamers on the platform, Twitch has directly partnered with Anys.
 In July 2018, Twitch selected her as one of 15 ambassadors for the 2018 iteration of their TwitchCon event.
 Later that month, Twitch also scheduled Anys as a partner for their Twitch Creator Camp, a series of broadcasts and articles designed to help content creators build successful channels.
 In March 2020, Anys signed a multi-year exclusivity with Twitch.

-Social Blade listed Anys as the 9th most followed user on Twitch, with over 8.5 million followers as of 21 December 2021.
+In December 2021, Social Blade listed Anys as the 9th-most-followed user on Twitch, with over 8.5 million followers.
 In late October 2020, Anys collaborated with U.S. representatives Alexandria Ocasio-Cortez and Ilhan Omar along with several other notable streamers including Disguised Toast and HasanAbi for a session of Among Us as part of a get-out-the-vote initiative for the 2020 United States presidential election.

 Anys was named a featured honoree in the 2021 Forbes 30 Under 30 under the category of "Games", which noted her prominence as the largest female streamer on Twitch and as one of the founders of OfflineTV.
 She had 8.5 million followers on Twitch as of July 2021.

 On 8 January 2022, Anys' Twitch account was suspended for 48 hours midway through an Avatar: The Last Airbender watch stream following a DMCA claim from ViacomCBS.
-Later in the month, Anys' stream was raided by viewers of JiDion.
+Later in the month, Anys' stream was hate raided by viewers of JiDion.
 He was later banned, which received the attention of streamer Ninja, who stated he would use his connections to get the ban reversed.
 Anys criticized this response from Ninja, particularly calling out Ninja's use of the word bitches when speaking on the issue.
+Anys and JiDion have since made amends.
+Later in February 2022, Anys re-signed with Twitch.

-In February 2022, Anys re-signed with Twitch.
-In 2022, Pokimane ranked 7th among Canadian streamers in terms of the number of viewers.
+On 30 January 2024, Anys announced that she would stop streaming on Twitch stating that she was "done with Twitch's messy behavior" citing the changes that the company has made in recent years.
+However, she has continued to stream.
+On 22 October 2024, Anys and fellow streamer Valkyrae hosted a livestream featuring U.S. senator Bernie Sanders in support of the Kamala Harris 2024 presidential campaign, along with streamers AustinShow and Sykkuno, and other popular figures such as Hank Green, Mark Cuban, and Mark Hamill.